STARS AND SOIL: CHAPTER TWO

 And she does.

-SHE SITS DOWN for breakfast in the morning.
+She sits down for breakfast in the morning.
 Da expresses no complaints about Caitlin’s use of the guest room.
 Caitlin has no compunctions about it.
-Emily slipped out quietly before dawn, kissing Caitlin’s forehead, and making a comment about doing business in the future.
+Emily slipped out quietly before dawn, kissing Caitlin’s forehead and making a comment about doing business in the future.

 This is the first time she has had sex since Brenna died.
 She waits for the guilt, the shame, the hollowness to bubble up.
-Every ounce of unexpected happiness had been met with a pang of guilt for enjoying something, enjoying things without hir.
-The guilt the first time she had genuinely smiled since moving here, the shame the first time she laughed—how could she laugh without hir?—the guilt that has been chasing her.
+Every ounce of unexpected happiness had been met with a pang of guilt for enjoying something, enjoying things without xir.
+The guilt the first time she had genuinely smiled since moving here, the shame the first time she laughed—how could she laugh without xir?—the guilt that has been chasing her.

 It’s not cheating, she tells herself.
 It can’t be cheating.

-But then she remembers the phantom hands, the phantom tongue, the burn of scratch marks on her back, relishing in the bruises.
+But then she remembers the phantom hands, the phantom tongue, the burn of scratch marks on her back, relishing the bruises.
 Her traitorous mind wants to etch every moment into memory.

 A servant comes out to serve eggs and bacon.
 Caitlin finds it strange that her fathers hired staff while here, too distracted before to realize just how profitable the business is now.

+Pa comes into the room and sits down next to her.
+“Seems you made quite the impression last night.”
 “I, umm, I’m sorry.
-I hope I don’t make things awkward with—and I hope we didn’t you, she left early and—” There is no point in one’s life, Caitlin knew, where discussing one’s sex life with one’s parent was not awkward.
+I hope I don’t make things awkward with—and I hope we didn’t wake you… you see… she left early and—” There is no point in one’s life, Caitlin knew, where discussing one’s sex life with one’s parent was not awkward.

 “What?
 Oh.
 Her.
 No, don’t worry about that,” Pa says.